gocardless/statesman/README.md

 By default Statesman does not record a transition to the initial state of the state machine.

 You can configure Statesman to record a transition to the initial state, this will allow you to:
-- Keep an accurate record of the intial state even if configuration changes
+- Keep an accurate record of the initial state even if configuration changes
 - Keep a record of how long the state machine spent in the initial state
 - Utilise a transition hook for the transition to the initial state